Anupamchap/EzeJobs/README.md

 # EzeJobs
-Job Portal built using reactjs and redux
+Job Portal built using reactjs and redux.